16c7x/jenkins/README.md

 For the installation of Jenkins I looked here:
     https://jenkins.io/doc/book/installing/#fedora

-For generap Puppet resource reference I used;
+For general Puppet resource reference I used;
     https://puppet.com/docs/puppet/5.5/type.html

 To understand the requirements of firewalld I used these pages;